 How much does Convertbox cost?

-I guess we should finish our Convertbox review checking out how much it costs.
+I guess we should finish our Convertbox review by checking out how much it costs.

-If you go on their homepage they’ll claim the tool is in beta right now and you can request early access.
-Don’t worry, our link will let you skip this step.
+If you go on their homepage, they’ll claim the tool is in beta right now, and you can request early access.
+Don’t worry, my link will let you skip this step.

 For this price, I really think it’s a no-brainer. at 395$ is going to repay itself in a few months.

 The last thing that I want to highlight is their online community.
-They have a Facebook group which is very helpful, with an active community and the founders always hanging in there.
-You can ask for information on how to set up your boxes, ask for advice, or request new features. a lot of people are going to answer immediately.
+They have a Facebook group which is very helpful, with an active community, and the founders always hang in there.
+You can ask for information on how to set up your boxes, ask for advice, or request new features.
+A lot of people are going to answer immediately.

 Convertbox is always updated very frequently.
 New features will always be announced both in the Facebook group and via email.
-In the three months, I’ve used the product they already released 4 big updates with a lot of very useful new features and minor improvements.
+In the three months I’ve used the product, they already released 4 big updates with a lot of very useful new features and minor improvements.
 This consideration was from my original review in 2020.
 It’s no longer accurate as the software has not received updates in years now.

 October 23rd 2020 Product Updates

 Quick update!
-As I already pointed out in the review, this team is amazing and keep pushing out new features.
+As I already pointed out in the review, this team is amazing and keeps pushing out new features.

 Around a month ago they released user management.
 You can finally collaborate with your team and delegate to someone else the management of pop-ups for lead generation.